 What happens is that most people look at the surface - what color to use on the user interface.
 Others look just under the surface - how does the user interface behave, or what is its immediate impact.
 What I do is look at all those layers, including the Why's, and beyond - through my own collected experience of UX itself.
 Those experiences are a part of me but they're also external to me.
 What I learn from it is the treasure, not the outcome itself.

-I think what many of us as UX practitioners is forget the full breadth of knowledge and perspective we've accumulated over the years.
+I think many of us as UX practitioners is forgetting the full breadth of knowledge and perspective we've accumulated over the years.
 And I think we've forgotten it because we're just too busy defending our design decisions or discussing something we think is profound but turns out to be something superficial.
 And many times, we take it too personally.

 Some people think monkeys can do this.
 "Just train him and all things will go well."